DralnMatthew/Cookify/README.md

 7. Run `kubectl get service` in Google Shell to get the IP address.

-## Update Deployment

-1. Run `bash update.sh X` in Google Shell to make deployment on GCP, where X is the version number, like 2, 3, 4...

-2. Run `kubectl get service` in Google Shell to get the IP address.
+8. Run `kubectl get pods` in Google Shell to see backend output information